-- We are actively promoting the benefits which we are able to offer to candidates, including the provision of flexible working which has obviously grown out of the pandemic and supports a healthy work life balance to all, as well Vivup, the new benefit package which has recently been implemented and is growing in terms of engagement month by month. - We provide development and secondment opportunities where appropriate, whether this is to work on projects, cover long term absence and maternity leave as well supporting succession planning. - We will wherever possible aim to recruit and/or promote more females in technical roles and senior management roles as and when vacancies arise but equally we will focus on the need to recruit the most qualified and experienced persons with the best skills mix to fulfil these roles.
+- We are actively promoting the benefits which we are able to offer to candidates, including the provision of flexible or hybrid working which has obviously grown out of the pandemic and supports a healthy work life balance to all, a package of Health and Wellbeing support schemes including a 24x7 Employee Assistance Programme, Healthcare Cash Plans and Flu Vaccinations as well as a local government pension and national discounts and savings through the Vivup benefit package. - We provide development and secondment opportunities where appropriate, whether this is to work on projects, cover long term absence and maternity leave as well supporting succession planning. - We will wherever possible aim to recruit and/or promote more females in technical roles and senior management roles as and when vacancies arise but equally we will focus on the need to recruit the most qualified and experienced persons with the best skills mix to fulfil these roles.